ppabimanyu/portfolio-next/content/projects/nextjs-starterkit.md

 ## Conclusion

 The NextJS Starterkit represents a modern approach to bootstrapping web applications.
-By combining the best tools in the React ecosystem—Next.js 16, Prisma, tRPC, Better Auth, and TanStack libraries—it provides a foundation that's both powerful and pleasant to work with.
+By combining the best tools in the React ecosystem—Next.js 16, Prisma, Better Auth, and TanStack libraries—it provides a foundation that's both powerful and pleasant to work with.

 Instead of spending weeks on boilerplate, you can focus on what matters: building your unique features and delivering value to your users.